 Certified Energy Analyst (CEA) ProgramMarch 23, 2016

 The Certified Energy Analyst (CEA) program helps drive overall compliance with California’s Energy Code.
 CEA certification signifies that a consultant has the knowledge necessary to accurately apply the California Building Energy Efficiency Standards, and the commitment to providing quality service to their clients.
-With these points of emphasis, the CEA program has served as both an educational pathway and an incentive for energy analysts to improve their skills and knowledge of California’s energy code.
+With these points of emphasis, the CEA program has served as both an educational pathway and an incentive for energy analysts to improve their skills and knowledge of California’s Energy Code.

-We also coordinate test administration, which includes everything from selecting test sites to analyzing exam results as well as monitoring overall exam and individual item performance, maintaining and updating items as necessary.
-These efforts have also been supported by our software team, who built an online exam portal and repository where candidates can upload files for grading and review and an online item repository that is used to track the history and ownership of each exam question.
+The backbone of this program is a set of technically challenging certification exams, which are created and maintained by a large team of subject matter experts.
+As project managers, we at the Benningfield Group lead this team’s efforts, overseeing the process from design and implementation to maintenance.
+We also coordinate test administration, which includes everything from selecting test sites, analyzing exam results, monitoring overall exam and individual item performance, and maintaining/updating additional items as necessary.
+These efforts have also been supported by our software team, who built an online exam portal and repository where candidates can upload files for grading and review, and an online item repository that is used to track the history and ownership of each exam question.